Current Version: 1.0

-If you have samples to import, select the 'Import Sample Data' option in the header, which will then take you to a page where you can choose the platform you used to generate the data and select the files you wish to upload for the sample map and final report.
+If you have samples to import, select the 'Import Sample Data' option in the header, which will then take you to a page where you can choose the platform you used to generate the data.
+If the selected platform is MUGA, MegaMUGA, or GigaMUGA select the files you wish to upload for the sample map and final report.
+If the selected platform is MiniMUGA, you'll only have a single file select but you can select multiple files.
+For the MiniMUGA platform, you should have been provided with one file per sample.
 When you're finished, select the 'Import Samples' button.
 You will see a progress bar while the import is processing.
 Depending on the size of your sample data, it may take a few minutes for the process to complete.
 When the import is complete, the progress bar will read 'Data Import Complete' and a green banner will appear with a link to a list view of all of the samples that were uploaded.
 Some fields may not be completed and they can be filled by bulk editing (see 'Bulk Editing Samples').

 Breakdown of Sample Data Fields